Charges against "swatting" suspect could be complicated

 An intervening cause harms someone after the defendant’s act has been committed.
 It absolves a defendant of liability only if it supersedes the defendant's negligence, by breaking the connection between the initial act (calling 911) and the harm caused (the shooting).

-If the likelihood that a third person may act in a particular manner is one of the hazards of the original criminal act, that act — even if criminal itself — does not prevent the actor from being liable for harm caused thereby.
+If the likelihood that a third person may act in a particular manner is one of the hazards of the original criminal act, that act — even if criminal itself — does not prevent the original actor from being liable for causing harm.

 Swatting is a relatively new phenomenon, which means there is sparse legal precedent for guidance.
 Courts may look to cases where a speeding motorist leads police on a high speed chase, and a pursuing police officer crashes into and kills an innocent victim.